-(a) With the exception of the disclosure of Transaction terms to a Counterparty and subject to the exceptions provided in clause 5(b), neither party shall, at any time, whether before or after the expiry or sooner termination of this Agreement, without the prior written consent of the other party, disclose or suffer or permit its officers, employees, agents or contractors to disclose to any person (other than to any of its officers, employees, affiliates, agents or contractors with a need for the Confidential Information (as defined below) in connection with the performance of their obligations to under this Agreement) any of the contents of this Agreement or the Website or any confidential information that may come into such party’s possession during the term of this Agreement concerning the operations, contracts, commercial or financial arrangements, activities or affairs of the other party (collectively, “Confidential Information”).
+(a) With the exception of the disclosure of Transaction terms to a Counterparty and subject to the exceptions provided in clause 6(b), neither party shall, at any time, whether before or after the expiry or sooner termination of this Agreement, without the prior written consent of the other party, disclose or suffer or permit its officers, employees, agents or contractors to disclose to any person (other than to any of its officers, employees, affiliates, agents or contractors with a need for the Confidential Information (as defined below) in connection with the performance of their obligations to under this Agreement) any of the contents of this Agreement or the Website or any confidential information that may come into such party’s possession during the term of this Agreement concerning the operations, contracts, commercial or financial arrangements, activities or affairs of the other party (collectively, “Confidential Information”).

-(b) The provisions of clause 5(a) shall not apply to the disclosure of any Confidential Information which (i) now or hereafter comes into the public domain otherwise than as a result of a breach of an undertaking of confidentiality or which is obtainable with no more than reasonable diligence from sources other than the parties to this Agreement; (ii) is required to be disclosed by applicable law, regulation or order of a court or regulatory or self-regulatory authority with jurisdiction over the disclosing party; or (iii) to any consultants, bankers, financiers or legal advisors of the disclosing party.
-The provisions of clause 5(a) shall not apply to the disclosure by Enron of information regarding Specific Transactions or groups of Transactions so long as identity of the Counterparty is not disclosed in connection therewith.
+(b) The provisions of clause 6(a) shall not apply to the disclosure of any Confidential Information which (i) now or hereafter comes into the public domain otherwise than as a result of a breach of an undertaking of confidentiality or which is obtainable with no more than reasonable diligence from sources other than the parties to this Agreement; (ii) is required to be disclosed by applicable law, regulation or order of a court or regulatory or self-regulatory authority with jurisdiction over the disclosing party; or (iii) is provided to any consultants, bankers, financiers or legal advisors of the disclosing party.
+The provisions of clause 6(a) shall not apply to the disclosure by Enron of information regarding specific Transactions or groups of Transactions so long as identity of the Counterparty is not disclosed in connection therewith.

-(c) Before a party discloses any Confidential Information in any of the circumstances described in clause 5(b), it shall notify the other party of its intention to make such disclosure and, if the other party so requests (except in connection with disclosures made pursuant to clause 5(b)(ii)), obtain from the person to whom the disclosure is to be made a confidentiality agreement incorporating the terms of this Section 5 (but excluding clause 5(b)(iii)).
+(c) Before a party discloses any Confidential Information in any of the circumstances described in clause 6(b), it shall notify the other party of its intention to make such disclosure and, if the other party so requests (except in connection with disclosures made pursuant to clause 6(b)(ii)), obtain from the person to whom the disclosure is to be made a confidentiality agreement incorporating the terms of this Section 6 (but excluding clause 6(b)(iii)).